A mean curvature type flow with capillary boundary in a unit ball: Abstract

 \section{Abstract}

-In this paper, we study a mean curvature type flow with a capillary boundary in the unit ball.
-Our flow preserves the volume of the bounded domain enclosed by the hypersurface, and monotonically decreases the energy functional.
-We show that it has longtime existence and subconverges to spherical caps.
-As an application, we solve an isoperimetric problem for hypersurfaces with a capillary boundary.
+In this paper, we study a mean curvature type flow with capillary boundary in the unit ball.
+Our flow preserves the volume of the bounded domain enclosed by the hypersurface, and monotonically decreases an energy functional $E$.
+We show that it has the longtime existence and subconverges to spherical caps.
+As an application, we solve an isoperimetric problem for hypersurfaces with capillary boundary. \keywords{Mean curvature flow \and capillary boundary \and conformal Killing vector field \and a priori estimate \and isoperimetric problem} \subclass{Primary: 53C44 Secondary: 35K93}